praveenranolia/portfolio/README.md

 ## Projects
 **Rossmann store sales**
 ![rosemann copy](https://github.com/user-attachments/assets/a2dc835b-5783-4558-9111-e5d21209cd0b)
--Applied feature engineering on the data | used K fold cross validation tuned best hyperparameter for GBM
+-Applied feature engineering on the data | used K fold cross validation tuned best hyperparameter for GBM models for the predictions of sales of Rossmann store.